Rahulhanje/feedbackHub/README.md

-# SASS Dashboard
+# feedbackHub

 ## Project Overview

-The SASS Dashboard is a web application built with Next.js, Tailwind CSS, and Drizzle ORM.
+ThefeedbackHub is a web application built with Next.js, Tailwind CSS, and Drizzle ORM.
 It provides a user-friendly interface for managing and interacting with projects, including:

 - Creating new projects
 - Viewing a list of existing projects